G-DLP/gdlp.co.uk/content/info.md

 Alongside The White Pube, I teach, edit, mentor, chair talks, consult for arts organisations, select on open calls and prizes, discuss art and games, and do general cultural stuff like that.

 In a not too distant past life, I also used to be a curator.
 I launched [OUTPUT gallery](http://outputgallery.com) in 2018, a space in Liverpool City Centre that works exclusively with creatives from or based in Merseyside.
-I had to leave this job in 2021 when I got Long Covid -> now POTS, but OUTPUT is still in action (thank god).
+I had to leave this job in 2021 when I got Long Covid -> now POTS.

 ## FOLLOW >